 - Dining Dollars may be used to purchase food in any of our dining facilities.

-- Remaining MEALS DO NOT carry over from semester to semester.
+- Remaining MEALS DO NOT carry over from week-to-week.

 - You may change your meal plan for the spring semester starting in late November by visiting the Johnstown Campus Housing & Dining Services task center in the Pitt Portal (my.pitt.edu).
 If you do not want to change your meal plan, you will automatically be assigned the same meal plan from the fall semester.